January 2015 North American blizzard: Pennsylvania, New Jersey, New York

-Connecticut
+New England

+Connecticut, Rhode Island, Massachusetts

 Connecticut Governor Dannel Malloy announced in a press conference early on January 26 that Connecticut Transit services would be suspended and a statewide travel ban would be effective beginning at 9 p.m.
 EST; he also urged all residents to leave work early and shelter in their homes.
 The Metropolitan Transportation Authority announced that it would be adding additional trains to accommodate for those who travel by rail.
 The governor announced that more than 600 crews would be working to pre-treat major roads, while he issued a declaration of civil preparedness emergency to coordinate resources during the storm.
 Connecticut Light and Power and United Illuminating prepared for a "Level 1" emergency and summoned outside tree and line crews.
 Later that day, the governor declared a state of emergency.
 The travel ban was lifted for Fairfield and Litchfield Counties in western Connecticut at 8 a.m. on the 27th, and for the remainder of the state at 2 p.m. that afternoon.

-Rhode Island

 Rhode Island Governor Gina Raimondo urged people to ensure that they had enough food, water, and fuel to last several days for what could be a "very severe and dangerous weather event".
 She asked residents to keep fire hydrants uncovered and asked that generators used for electricity were located outside of homes and in well-ventilated locations.
 On January 26, the governor declared a state of emergency and announced that a statewide travel ban would go into effect at midnight.
 National Grid gathered approximately 1,000 crews to help restore power after the storm passed.

-Massachusetts

 Massachusetts Governor Charlie Baker declared a state of emergency and asked residents to remain safe and off roadways.
 A statewide travel ban was issued effective at midnight on January 27, and the Massachusetts Bay Transportation Authority announced that it would be closed that day.
 In Boston, up to 35,000 tons of salt were prepared and snow farms were readied to store the removed snow following the passage of the storm.
 Electric companies brought in extra crews.
 The Fall River, Massachusetts Department of Public Works gathered more than 800 tons of salt and began to treat major roadways in advance of the storm.